Solomon Strategic

 All of them had one thing in common: the need to find exactly the right language that is meaningful, motivating, differentiating, and, above all, credible and believable to the audiences it targets.
 Done well, and embraced by the firm’s employees, a positioning statement can serve as a kind of shared “elevator speech” on the company.

-Once the homework is complete, Robert arranges for several hours of client discussion, guided by a series of questions prepared in advance.
-As part of the process, clients also will facilitate meetings with key players – clients, prospects, suppliers, partners, others—in order to gain insight into what they are thinking, feeling, and saying about the firm.
+Once the homework is complete, I arrange for a series of in-depth, one-to-one client interviews, guided by a series of questions prepared in advance.
+As part of the process, clients also will facilitate meetings with key players – people who do business with the company, prospects, suppliers, partners, others—in order to gain insight into what they are thinking, feeling, and saying about the firm.

-From these meetings Robert synthesizes the material into one of two possible positioning constructs.
+From these meetings I synthesize the material into one of two possible positioning constructs.
 The first follows this “architecture:”

 For: the target audience you define